awsdocs/aws-cost-management-user-guide/doc_source/reading-po-details.md

 + **Bill to **– The address reflected on your invoice\.
 To change your billing address, update the information from your [Payment methods](https://console.aws.amazon.com/billing/home#/paymentmethods)\.
 + **Ship to **– Your purchase order's shipping address\.
 + **Bill from **– The AWS legal entity you're billed from\.
++ **Tax registration numbers** – The tax registration numbers that you selected for your purchase order\.
+Your purchase order is associated with the invoices generated for these tax registration numbers\.
+**Note**
+The **Tax registration number** selection is available for only the **Amazon Web Services EMEA SARL** billing entity\.
+For more information on your tax registration number settings, see [Managing your account](change-account-settings.md)\.
 + **Payment terms **– Your negotiated AWS payment terms\.
 + **Currency **– Your preferred invoice payment currency\.
 + **Effective month**– The month your purchase order is effective from\.
 Your purchase order is used for generated invoices starting this month\.